vmpyre/solana-handbook/docs/handbook/chapter4/account-compression-program.md

 ## Account Compression Program

 Minting a single NFT may be relatively inexpensive, however, the cost of storing the asset's data on-chain can quickly become uneconomical as the quantity increases.
 The **Account Compression Program** is an on-chain system designed to address the rising concern of storage costs on Solana.

 The solution lies in storing a compressed hash of the asset data on-chain, while the actual data is stored off-chain in a database.
+The data is split into pieces, a Merkle tree is built and only the Merkle root is stored on-chain.

+!!! info

+    The account compression program uses a special type of Merkle tree called a [concurrent Merkle tree](https://spl.solana.com/account-compression/concepts).
+Concurrent Merkle trees allow simulataneous data changes to occur while still maintaining the integrity of the tree.

 ## Zero-Knowledge Compression